Association of British Counties: Addresses and signage

-Party political support

-None of the parties represented in the House of Commons have a direct commitment to support the group or adopt the ABC's cause.

-UKIP has said it would "dismantle regional government and return powers to traditional county and borough councils" in its local-issues manifesto.

-The English Democrats statement of principles states "We favour recognition for traditional counties, which would include the reunification of Yorkshire".

 Parliamentary support

 Some MPs overtly support recognition of the historic counties – notably the former Secretary of State for Communities and Local Government, Eric Pickles, who was quoted on the departmental website as saying: "The historic English counties are one of the oldest forms of local government in Western Europe.
 Their roots run deep.
 And no amount of administrative reshuffling can delete these longstanding and cherished local identities."

 A private member's bill, the Historic Counties (Traffic Signs and Mapping) Bill, was twice introduced into the 2001–05 Parliament, first by John Randall in 2003, and again in 2004 by Adrian Flook, who "[paid] tribute to the Association of British Counties for trailblazing the campaign".
 The Bill did not proceed to second reading in either year.

 Another private member's bill, the Historic Counties, Towns and Villages (Traffic Signs and Mapping) Bill, was introduced to Parliament on 31 January 2007 by Andrew Rosindell under the Ten Minute Rule.
 It was ordered to be brought in by a group of 12 MPs.
 Rosindell "[thanks] the Association of British Counties, a society dedicated to promoting awareness of the 86 historic counties of Great Britain, which has campaigned tirelessly for their recognition through proper signage denoting historic county boundaries".
 The bill did not proceed beyond second reading but was supported by the Conservative opposition.
 It was opposed by the government.

 John Butcher was an active member of the group, campaigning in Parliament during the 1990s UK local government reform.
 In 1991, he suggested to the Secretary of State for Wales the use of the traditional county names Radnorshire, Montgomeryshire and Monmouthshire for unitary authorities in Wales In a 1996 debate, declaring he was honorary president of the ABC, he noted his approval of the abolition of the postal counties, meaning that "people who live in places like Birmingham, Walsall and Coventry can now use in their addresses the ancient pre-1974 counties".